PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 You should be able to use all common actions through the TrackHelper utility, but in some instances, you may want full control over what is sent to the server.

-The base method for any event is ``track``.You can create your own `TrackMe` objects, set the parameters and then send it:
+The base method for any event is ``track``.
+You can create your own `TrackMe` objects, set the parameters and then send it:

 ```java
 TrackMe trackMe = new TrackMe()